Forison/Tic-Tac-Toe/README.md

 <img alt="Tic-Tac-Toe" src="./assets/tic-tac-toe-image.png" width="300" height="300" style="margin: 10px auto;">

+## **Running the game**

+In order to run the game, you'll need to have ruby installed locally.
+Check [HERE](https://www.ruby-lang.org/en/documentation/installation/) to learn how to install ruby.

+You will then have to Clone or download this repo.
+You can use `git clone https://github.com/Forison/tic-tac-toe.git` on the terminal if you have git installed or just download it from github.

+Next, navigate the directory `cd tic-tac-toe`.

 ## **Rules of the game**

 * A player can't play more than once during a turn.